MyGodItsFull0fStars/LLL-CAdViSE/README.md

 #### Placement Group

 The variable `placementGroup` has to be set according to the AWS configuration.
-For this either a placement group with the name `lll-cadvice-cluster` has to be created inside of AWS, or the name of an existing placement group has to be set as the variable value.
+For this either a placement group with the name `lll-cadvise-cluster` has to be created inside of AWS, or the name of an existing placement group has to be set as the variable value.

 #### Security Group